 Early Periodontitis

-When left untreated, gingivitis may progress to the second stage of periodontitis, known as early periodontitis.
+When left untreated, gingivitis may progress to the second stage, known as early periodontitis.
 During this stage, gums begin to recede and form pockets that house bacteria.
-Gums remain inflamed and red.
-Dental scaling and root planing are the most common ways we treat this stage of the disease.
-This deep cleaning removes plaque and bacteria from the gums.
+Your gums remain inflamed and red.

 Moderate Periodontitis